AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-3:-Test-Plan-&-Code-Conventions.md

 Our system will mostly consist of unit tests and integration tests.
 There will be very few end-to-end tests that will essentially test the key user flows that a typical user will take in our system.
 The end-to-end tests will run through several components of our system to achieve some end goal.
 Some examples of end-to-end tests that our system will contain are:

-- Flow #1: Log in, connect a bank account, view transactions, add a note to a transaction.
+- Flow #1: Register, log in, connect a bank account, view transactions, add a note to a transaction.
 - Flow #2: Log in, open bank account, view account balance, view overdraft limit.
 - Flow #3: Log in, access subscriptions, add a subscription, edit a subscription, delete a subscription
 - Flow #4: Log in, access financial plan, add a new note to a financial plan, edit an existing note, delete a note, and edit news filters.